FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 The `gestureLongPressDelay` prop allows you to set the delay in milliseconds before the pan gesture is activated.
 Defaults to `100`.

+### `customGestures`

+The `customGestures` prop allows you to provide custom gesture handlers that will work alongside (or instead of) the default chart press gestures.
+It accepts a `ComposedGesture` from react-native-gesture-handler.

+When both `customGestures` and `chartPressState` are provided, the gestures will be composed using `Gesture.Race()`, allowing either gesture to be active.

 ### `actionsRef`

 The `actionsRef` prop allows you to get programmatic access to certain chart actions.
 It accepts a ref object that will be populated with methods to control chart behavior.
 Currently supported actions: